desertghostunr/cs480_Frost/PA8/README.md

 ```

 ## Building and Running
-Please build this project using CMake 2.8 +.
+Please build this project using CMake 2.8 + or the makefile.
 It is recommended to create a build directory and to build the project there.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 Note: If CMake fails for any reason, the makefile is also kept up to date.
-Again, CMake is the preferred build method.

 ### CMake Instructions